 Here are some tips on how to dress your baby in a manner that helps you get him or her to the potty on time and dressed again with ease.

-Bodysuits or Onesies™ are commonly worn by babies in the US, but they are not the most practical clothing for elimination communication.
-Instead, you can base your baby's wardrobe around t-shirts.
-Depending on the weather, choose short or long sleeve lap tee shirts.
+Bodysuits or Onesies™ are commonly worn by babies in the USA, but they are not the most practical clothing for elimination communication.
+Instead, you can build your baby's wardrobe around tee shirts.
+Depending on the weather, choose long or short sleeve tee shirts.
+Kimono style tee shirts that wrap around your baby are easier to use during the newborn phase.
+One your baby has more head control, lap tee shirts work well.
 T-shirts are hassle free, since your baby can keep wearing one during a pottytunity or diaper change.

 Leg Warmers or Long Socks Rather than Pants